thomasjjbush/blink-tech-test/readme.md

 # Blink technical test

-I spent more than the recommended 2 hours and the code is still farrrrrrr from productionn ready or anything.
-However, I think it demonstrates my approach and style.
+I spent more than the recommended 2 hours and the code is still far way from productionn ready or anything.
+However, I think it nicely demonstrates my approach and style.
 Hope you like it!

 ## Features

-- The provided JSON is being served by `json-server`.
+- The provided JSON is being served by a mock server (`json-server`, exposes two endpoints `conversations`, `messages`).

 - All data is stored via redux (with thunk).
 I am sending POST/PATCH requests when a user sends/edits a message, however all actions are optimistic so the store doesn't rely on the responses.
 Have implemented **very** basic error handling - if any Request rejects I render a fatal error screen.

 - TypeScript

 - Bundle splittng - dynamically import `messages` bundle after selecting a conversation.
+This keeps the main bundle lightweight.

 - Tried to style the UI using the Blink colour pallette.
 I used `styled-components` to implement this.
 (I remembered you use postcss after doing this!
 Otherwise I would have used that - sorry about that)